Editor’s note: This story was previously published in November 2019. It has since been updated and republished.

 That’s courageous talk from the leader of one of the companies that will shape how the industry operates 20-30 years from now.

-One possibility Rio Tinto’s CEO mentioned at the London conference was the creation of an app that would allow its customers to see how much carbs emitted from the products they buy.
+One possibility Rio Tinto’s CEO mentioned at the London conference was the creation of an app that would allow its customers to see how much carbon dioxide emitted from the products they buy.

 The mining industry isn’t known for full disclosure.
 Jacques’ approach suggests his company will play a big part in that changing.